-- Many sensor network applications, such as target tracking (Discussed in previous section 5.13), are not simply generic distributed programs over an ad hoc network of energy-constrained nodes. - Deeply rooted in these applications is the notion of states of physical phenomena and models of their evolution over space and time.
-Some of these states may be represented on a small number of nodes and evolve over time, as in the target tracking problem, while others may be represented over a large and spatially distributed number of nodes, as in tracking a temperature contour. - A distinctive property of physical states, such as location, shape, and motion of objects, is their continuity in space and time.
-Their sensing and control is typically done through sequential state updates.
-System theories, the basis for most signal and information processing algorithms, provide abstractions for state updates, such as:
+- Many sensor network applications, such as target tracking, are not simply generic distributed programs over an ad hoc network of energy-constrained nodes. - Deeply rooted in these applications is the notion of states of physical phenomena and models of their evolution over space and time. - Some of these states may be represented on a small number of nodes and evolve over time, while others may be represented over a large and spatially distributed number of nodes, as in tracking a temperature contour. - A distinctive property of physical states, such as location, shape, and motion of objects, is their continuity in space and time. - ✤ Their sensing and control is typically done through sequential state updates.

-$\mathbf{x}{k+1} = \mathbf{f}(\mathbf{x}k, \mathbf{u}k)$

-$y_k = g(x_k, u_k)$
+System theories, the basis for most signal and information processing algorithms, provide abstractions for state update, such as:

+$$\mathbf{X}{k+1} = f(\mathbf{X}k, u_k)$$

+$$\mathbf{y}k = g(\mathbf{X}k, u_k)$$